s0ca/Hex2Bin/README.md

 # Hex2Bin
-Simple Hex2Bin script for analysing data extracted from UART with SPI READ
+Simple Hex2Bin script for converting data extracted from UART with SPI READ